rotem-milestonezero/task-assignment/Nest-React-Task.md

 ***PostgreSQL + TypeORM***

-Save duplications of the data recived from `https://jsonplaceholder.typicode.com/users` and `https://jsonplaceholder.typicode.com/posts`, in Postgres DB before sending it back to the user.

 Entity Relationships: Define entities for User and Post with a one-to-many relationship (one user can have many posts).
 Use TypeORM decorators to define the entities and the relationship.
 CRUD Operations: Implement CRUD (Create, Read, Update, Delete) operations for the User and Post entities using TypeORM.